X-Jagger/100DaysOfCode/README.md

 #### Thoughts:
 - Go to sleep...

+......learning every day ,forgot to edit

 ### Day44 September 23
 #### Progress:
 - Learned CSS-BFC and Flex
 #### Thoughts:
 - Prepare..

+......Almost it's the end of looking for jobs.
+Lucky.
+Next thing to do : A website from front-end to back-end.

+### Day44 September 27
+#### Progress:
+-
+#### Thoughts:
+-